Introduction to Mandala

 Effect Type Examples Purpose

-Fixed Genotypes, treatments Effects we want to estimate
+Fixed Treatments, checks, genotypes when estimating BLUEs Effects we want to estimate directly

 Spatial Row, column correlations Account for field heterogeneity